mmcguffi/pLannotate/README.md

 If you wish you to use pLannotate as a local server, please follow the instructions below (requires [Conda](https://docs.conda.io/en/latest/)).

-Navigate to the [releases](https://github.com/barricklab/pLannotate/releases/tag/v1.0.0) page and download the source code as well as the compressed BLAST (and associated) databases.
+Download the source code as well as the compressed BLAST (and associated) databases from the [releases](https://github.com/barricklab/pLannotate/releases/tag/v1.0.0) page.
 Unzip the `BLAST_dbs` folder and place it within the `pLannotate` folder.

+On the command line, navigate to the `pLannotate` folder and enter the following commands:

 Create the Conda environment:
 ```